data-preservation-programs/singularity-metrics-dashboard/README.md

 - Use the following docker container `node:16.14.0`
 - Run `npm ci && npm run build && npm run start`
-- Serve the `/out` directory, which will contain the static frontend

 Production deployment happens automatically as long as builds pass and production PRs are made against the `main` branch.